San Telmo, Buenos Aires

 San Telmo ("Saint Pedro González Telmo") is the oldest barrio (neighborhood) of Buenos Aires, Argentina.
-It is a well-preserved area of the Argentine metropolis and is characterized by its colonial buildings.
-Cafes, tango parlors and antique shops line the cobblestone streets, which are often filled with artists and dancers.
-A street named the "Illuminated Block" is where many of these important historical buildings can be found.
+A well-preserved area of the Argentine metropolis, it hosts some of its oldest buildings.
+One of the birthplaces of tango, during the mid 20th century it was the Bohemian district with painters ateliers and jazz clubs.
+Cafes, tango parlors and antique shops line the cobblestone streets, which are often filled with street artists and dancers.

 San Telmo's attractions include old churches (e.g. San Pedro Telmo), museums, food halls and stalls, antique stores and a semi-permanent antique fair (Feria de Antigüedades) in the main public square, Plaza Dorrego.
-Tango-related activities for both locals and tourists are in the area.
+Tango-related activities for both locals and tourists are in the area.The "Manzana de las Luces" ("Enlightenment [city] block") hosted several colonial institutions.